kdoore/CS2335-Gitbook/playerstatsdisplay-version1.md

     - Resize the Panel and Use the Rect-Transform component to set the Panel's anchors to the top of the canvas.
   - Add UI-Text element: name it: ** ScoreText **
   - Use Rect-Transform Component panel to set the  anchors of the ScoreText so it is aligned to the Left Side of the Panel.

+Attach the PlayerStats script to the ScorePanel gameObject.
+Populate the Inspector fields: ScoreText and HealthText in the Inspector using the ScoreText and HealthText GameObjects.

 ###PlayerStats.cs:

 ```java